eldronzhou/SDPRX/README.md

 ### Reference LD

 The reference LD matrices based on 1000 Genome Hapmap3 SNPs can be downloaded from the following link.
+Downgrade to pandas <= 2.0 if there is error opening those files.

 | Populations | Number of SNPs | Size | Link
 | --- | --- | --- | --- |